aishwaryapatle/OIBSIP/README.md

 3. The computer then tells if the entered number matches the guesses number or it is higher/lower than the generated number.
 4. The game continues under the user guessing the number.
 YOU can also incorporate further details as:
 • Limiting the number of attempts.
 • Adding more rounds.
 • Displaying score.
 • Giving points based on the number of attempts.

-A common game among programmers is the number guessing game.
-The computer chooses a random number between two numbers in the number guessing game, and the user guesses the correct number.
-To make a guessing game, we must first construct a programme that generates a random integer between 1 and 100.
-We may use conditional statements to notify the user if the predicted number is less than, larger than, or equal to the randomly picked number.
-The game ends after ten attempts, and if the player fails to predict the number, he loses.
+### TASK 3
+#### ATM INTERFACE

+We have all come across ATMs in our cities and it is built on Java.
+This complex project consists of five different classes and is a console-based application.
+When the system starts the user is prompted with user id and user pin.
+On entering the details successfully, then ATM functionalities are unlocked.
+The project allows to perform following operations:
+1. Transactions History
+2. Withdraw
+3. Deposit
+4. Transfer
+5. Quit